FORT HILL BRANCH RAIL TRAIL:

-To Start from the Brattleboro Road parking lot; After 4.9 miles turn right at a dirt road to the parking lot.
+To Start from the Brattleboro Road parking lot [Center Section]; After 4.9 miles turn right at a dirt road to the parking lot.
 If you come to a pond on your right you went to far.

-To Start from the Northfield Road parking lot; Continue south on Route 119.
+To Start from the Northfield Road parking lot [Southern End]; Continue south on Route 119.
 Turn right after 6.7 miles along Route 63 south.
 After 2 miles you'll come to the parking lot on your right.

-The Fort Hill Branch Rail Trail parallels the east bank of the Connecticut River to an old railroad bridge that crosses the river to Brattleboro, Vermont.
+The Fort Hill Branch Rail Trail parallels the East Bank of the Connecticut River to an old railroad bridge that crosses the river to Brattleboro, Vermont.
 The bridge is out of commission.
-For more information visit; FORT HILL BRANCH RAIL .
+For more information visit; FORT HILL RECREATIONAL TRAIL .

-Starting from the Northfield Road parking lot; The trail is reached by exiting the parking lot and heading right to the trailhead.
+Starting from the Northfield Road parking lot [Southern End]; The trail is reached by exiting the parking lot and heading right to the trailhead.

 Note; Across the road is the trailhead for the Ashuelot Rail Trail .

-Just past the gate you'll come to the old rail bed where you head north along a well shaded trail.
-The trail surface consists of hard packed dirt, grass & gravel.
-You get your first views of the Connecticut River after a 1/4 mile.
+Just past the gate you'll come to the old rail bed where you head North along a well shaded trail.
+The Fort Hill Branch Rail Trail surface consists of hard packed dirt, grass & gravel.
+You get your first views of the Connecticut River after a 0.25 miles.
 Cross an old RR bridge over the Ashuelot River at 1.3 miles followed by a small bridge over a culvert at 1.8 miles.
 As you pass through several wide cuts the trail improves a bit.
 Views of the Yankee Nuclear Power Station across the river in Vermont.
 Pass by a gate at 2.9 miles and you'll now travel along a gravel road.
 To your right is the Prospect St boat launch.
 Follow the road across a causeway to another gate at 3.6 miles.
 To your right is the Brattleboro Road parking lot.
 This is as far as I traveled.
-The trail continues north traveling between Brattleboro Rd and the Connecticut River.
-The trail crosses Ash Swamp Brook, then eventuall ends after 8.9 miles at an old iron RR trestle bridge over the river to Brattleboro, VT.
+The trail continues North traveling between Brattleboro Rd and the Connecticut River.
+The trail crosses Ash Swamp Brook, then eventually ends after 8.9 miles at an old iron RR trestle bridge over the river to Brattleboro, VT.
 Warning: The bridge has not been renovated and contains large gaps between the ties.